Clemson play-caller Tony Elliott to miss Sugar Bowl due to COVID-19

 Elliott, winner of the 2017 Frank Broyles Award, which is presented annually to the top assistant in college football, has played a crucial role in Clemson's rise to the top of the sport.

 That's been most evident in the postseason.
-The Tigers have gone 6-3 in their nine CFP games, with the offense averaging 30 points over the stretch.
+The Tigers have gone 6-3 in their nine CFP games, with the offense averaging 30 points over that stretch.

-Elliott, who served as co-offensive coordinator with Jeff Scott before Scott left after last season to be the head coach at USF, has also helped shape the program's backfield as the running backs coach.
+Elliott, who served as co-offensive coordinator with Jeff Scott before Scott left after last season to be the head coach at South Florida, has also helped shape the program's backfield as the running backs coach.

-Under Elliott, running back Travis Etienne went from a lightly hyped recruit to one of the best players in the nation.
+Under Elliott, Travis Etienne went from a lightly hyped recruit to one of the best running backs in the nation.

 The Buckeyes didn't see it coming.